Atsuto Uchida: Kashima Antlers

 Born in Kannami, Shizuoka, Japan, Uchida was educated at and played for Shimizu Higashi High School.
 During his time there, he played mainly in the wing position, partly because of his speed.
-The school's director Kazuo Umeda switched Uchida's position to the right–back position, in which he plays today.
+The school's director Kazuo Umeda switched Uchida's position to the right–back position, in which he played for the remainder of his career.
 In 2006, Uchida moved to Kashima Antlers with a high school diploma.

-On 5 March 2006, Uchida began his professional career when he debuted for Kashima at the age of 17 in the season-opener against Sanfrecce Hiroshima, since which he has remained a fixture in the starting eleven.
-His first goal as a professional footballer came on 21 March 2006 when he scored against Ventforet Kofu.
-Since making his debut, Uchida quickly became a first team regular for the side, playing in the right–back position.
+On 5 March 2006, Uchida made his professional football career for Kashima Antlers at the age of 17 in the season-opener against Sanfrecce Hiroshima, since which he has remained a fixture in the starting eleven as a right–back.
+Uchida's first goal as a professional footballer came on 21 March 2006 when he scored against Ventforet Kofu.
+He then scored his second goal for the club, in a 4–2 win against FC Tokyo on 21 July 2006.
+However, Uchida was out on two separate occasions due to suspension and injury that saw him miss the J.League Cup final.
 At the end of the 2006 season, he went on to make forty–one appearances and scoring two times in all competitions.
 For his performance, Uchida was selected by popular vote to play in the 2006 J. League All-Star Soccer game.

-In the 2007 season, Uchida continued to regain his first team place for the side, playing in the right–back position.
-He later helped the club win the league for the first time since after beating Shimizu S-Pulse 3–0 in the last game of the season to regain the club's nine consecutive wins.
-In the final of the Emperor Cup, Uchida scored the opener in a 2–0 win over Sanfrecce Hiroshima to win the cup; resulting Kashima Antlers winning a double.
+In the 2007 season, Uchida continued to regain his first team place for the side, playing in the right–back position and helped Kashima Antlers go on a nine-match winning streak between 2 May 2007 and 23 June 2007.
+After missing one match due to his commitment in the FIFA U-20 World Cup, he made his return to the starting line–up, in a 1–0 win against Ventforet Kofu on 11 August 2007.
+Uchida later helped the club win the league for the first time since after beating Shimizu S-Pulse 3–0 in the last game of the season to regain their nine consecutive wins.
+While helping Kashima Antlers go on their nine consecutive wins, he was out on two separate occasions due to suspension and minor injury.
+In the final of the Emperor Cup, Uchida scored the opener in a 2–0 win over Sanfrecce Hiroshima to win the cup; resulting the club winning a double.
 For his performance, Uchida was selected by popular vote to play in the 2007 J. League All-Star Soccer game.
 At the end of the 2007 season, he went on to make forty–four appearances and scoring once in all competitions.